Why ‘Eternals’ underperformed—and what it means for Marvel

 Marvel was simply due for a miss

 It was bound to happen sometime.
-No franchise gets to its 26th entry without incurring a little wear and tear, and only so many superfans will automatically come out for the MCU every single outing without engaging their critical faculties at all beforehand.
+No franchise gets to its 26th entry without incurring a little wear and tear, and only so many superfans will automatically come out for every single MCU outing without engaging their critical faculties whatsoever beforehand.
 Marvel Studios achieved something no one else ever had before with its overarching, interconnected superstructure, but just on a statistical level, the franchise was overdue for a bomb, if not an outright fiasco.

 Marvel exhaustion is real